Biological Sciences FAQs

 HOW ARE PROPOSALS REVIEWED?

-After the application deadline, your file will be assigned to a member of the Biological Sciences Research Committee (in many cases they not an expert in your research field), who will contact you or your department administrator to set up an appointment for an interview.
+After the application deadline, your file will be assigned to a member of the Biological Sciences Research Committee (in many cases they are not an expert in your research field), who will contact you or your department administrator to set up an appointment for an interview.
 At the interview, your assigned reviewer will clarify any questions they have about your proposal and you will have an opportunity to describe and summarize your proposal.
 The purpose of the interview, however, is not an opportunity for the investigator to correct a hastily written proposal.
 The entire committee (which has representation across the biological sciences) will evaluate your proposal and base their evaluation (for the most part) on the quality of the written proposal.

 At a Research Committee meeting, the interviewer presents your proposal and answers questions from other committee members.
 They will act as your representative, and you should be sure that they understand your project as well as possible.
 They will act as the primary reviewer who will lead a discussion of the strengths and weaknesses of the proposal.
 After the discussion, each committee member confidentially scores your proposal, and once all reviews have been completed, funding recommendations are made by the entire committee.
 You will be notified of the competition results via email prior to winter break.